Millennium Dome raid: Day of raid

-The serious crime unit of the Kent Police worked in conjunction with the Metropolitan Police Service and arrested six more people in connection with the raid on Tuesday morning in the villages of Collier Street and Horsmonden.
+The serious crime unit of the Kent Police worked in conjunction with the Metropolitan Police Service.
+It arrested six more people in connection with the raid on Tuesday morning in the villages of Collier Street and Horsmonden.
 Police said the ages of the men ranged between 38 and 62.

 Trial

 The case came to trial a year later, on 8 November 2001.
 It was heard at the Old Bailey, and only six members of the gang were present, as Terry Millman had died of cancer.
-The court heard that Betson, Cockram, Ciarrocchi and Adams were caught by undercover officers in the Dome when they burst inside by using a JCB digger.
+The court heard that Betson, Cockram, Ciarrocchi, and Adams were caught by undercover officers in the Dome when they burst inside by using a JCB digger.

 On the first day of the defence case, Cockram discussed the lack of security inside the Dome: "I couldn't believe how simple it was. ...
 I was thinking, this cannot be true, it was a gift.
-At first I had thought it was pie in the sky, but after going down there I couldn't believe security was so bad. ...
+At first, I had thought it was pie in the sky, but after going down there, I couldn't believe security was so bad. ...
 There was nobody in the vault, no security workers walking around".
 He stated that had the plan succeeded, "It would have taken a very short time from hitting the main gate to getting back across the Thames – five minutes maximum".
 He also added, "No one was going to get hurt – there was no one to hurt. ...
 The Dome was always empty".

-Cockram explained that the nail gun that was bought by the gang was to be used to break the glass in the vault, not as a weapon.
+Cockram explained that the nail gun bought by the gang was to be used to break the glass in the vault, not as a weapon.
 The ammonia was to be used to contaminate any traces of blood left by him, he said.
-He explained that the body armour was to be used after the raid for protection when he was scheduled to attend a meeting with associates to discuss the sale of the gems.
+He explained that the body armour was to be used after the raid for protection when he was scheduled to meet with associates to discuss the sale of the gems.

-Betson told the jury that his brother-in-law, Michael Waring, who was working at the Dome as part of the perimeter security, had told him about a school friend, Tony, who was also working there.
-Betson claimed that Waring had told him about a plan that Tony had put together: "Tony had got this plan together.
+Betson told the jury that his brother-in-law, Michael Waring, working at the Dome as part of the perimeter security, had told him about a school friend, Tony, who was also working there.
+Betson claimed that Waring had told him about Tony's plan: "Tony had got this plan together.
 He had a backer – someone to buy the jewellery.
 He said the security was crap."